Safwana-Hussain/Call-Centre-Data-Analysis/README.md

 • The data contained some missing values and inconsistencies, which required careful cleaning and handling to avoid skewing the results.

-• Determining the right approach for identifying and handling outliers was challenging, especially given that the dataset had a wide spread of values.
+• Determining the right approach for identifying and handling missing values was challenging.